 Arch Pools Remedies.
-In the case of a Client Default, Arch Pools shall have the right to elect any one or a combination of the following remedies: (i) to suspend performing any of the Services to be provided by Arch Pools under this Agreement until the Client Default has been cured; (ii) to continue performing the Services to be provided by Arch Pools under this Agreement without waiving the Client Default and allowing a late fee to accrue (and with the express right to subsequently invoke any of its other remedies pertaining to the same, or any future, Client Default); (iii) to initiate an action for damages or equitable relief prior to exercising any right to terminate or suspend performance under this Agreement; and (iv) to terminate this Agreement, reserving the right to pursue any further legal and equitable remedies that may be available to Arch Pools hereunder, including but not limited to the right to pursue collection of any amounts owed to Arch Pools and reimbursement of any expenses incurred in doing so.
+In the case of a Client Default, Arch Pools shall have the right to elect any one or a combination of the following remedies: (i) to suspend performing any of the Services to be provided by Arch Pools under this Agreement until the Client Default has been cured; (ii) to continue performing the Services to be provided by Arch Pools under this Agreement without waiving the Client Default (and with the express right to subsequently invoke any of its other remedies pertaining to the same, or any future, Client Default); (iii) to initiate an action for damages or equitable relief prior to exercising any right to terminate or suspend performance under this Agreement; and (iv) to terminate this Agreement, reserving the right to pursue any further legal and equitable remedies that may be available to Arch Pools hereunder, including but not limited to the right to pursue collection of any amounts owed to Arch Pools and reimbursement of any expenses incurred in doing so.
 Arch Pools’ rights and remedies hereunder are cumulative and may be exercised concurrently or separately.

 Client Remedies.
 In the case of an Arch Pools Default, Client shall have the right to elect any one or a combination of the following remedies: (i) to initiate an action for damages or equitable relief prior to exercising any right to terminate performance under this Agreement; or (ii) to terminate this Agreement upon delivery of written notice to Arch Pools, reserving the right to pursue any further legal and equitable remedies that may be available to Client hereunder.
 Client’s rights and remedies hereunder are cumulative and may be exercised concurrently or separately.

 Limitation of Damages; Exclusion of Certain Damages.
 EXCEPTING RECOVERIES UNDER Arch Pools’S INSURANCE POLICIES AND THE INDEMNIFICATION OBLIGATIONS UNDER SECTION 6, Arch Pools’S MAXIMUM LIABILITY ARISING OUT OF OR RELATED TO THE SERVICES OR THIS AGREEMENT SHALL BE LIMITED TO PROVEN DIRECT DAMAGES, NOT TO EXCEED THE TOTAL DOLLAR AMOUNT WHICH CLIENT HAS PAID TO Arch Pools AS COMPENSATION UNDER THIS AGREEMENT.
 CLIENT SHALL BE REQUIRED TO EXHAUST ALL AVAILABLE INSURANCE LIMITS AND REMEDIES AS PROVIDED IN SECTION 7 HEREIN BEFORE SEEKING AN ACTION FOR DAMAGES.
 IN NO EVENT SHALL Arch Pools HAVE ANY LIABILITY TO CLIENT FOR ANY LOST PROFITS OR REVENUES.
 IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY TO THE OTHER PARTY FOR ANY INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES, HOWEVER CAUSED, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, AND WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 THE FOREGOING DISCLAIMER SHALL NOT APPLY TO THE EXTENT PROHIBITED BY APPLICABLE LAW.
-NOTWITHSTANDING THE FOREGOING, NOTHING IN THIS SECTION SHALL BE DEEMED OR CONSTRUED AS A LIMITATION OR CAP ON LIQUIDATED DAMAGES UNDER SECTION 2 OR ON CLIENT’S LIABILITY WITH RESPECT TO A BREACH OF ITS PAYMENT OBLIGATIONS HEREUNDER AND/OR Arch Pools’S REMEDIES WITH RESPECT THERETO.
+NOTWITHSTANDING THE FOREGOING, NOTHING IN THIS SECTION SHALL BE DEEMED OR CONSTRUED AS A LIMITATION OR CAP ON CLIENT’S LIABILITY WITH RESPECT TO A BREACH OF ITS PAYMENT OBLIGATIONS HEREUNDER AND/OR Arch Pools’S REMEDIES WITH RESPECT THERETO.

 Actions Upon Termination.
 Notwithstanding anything to the contrary in this Agreement, in the event of a termination of this Agreement by either Party in accordance with the terms and provisions of this Agreement, the parties agree that Client shall be obligated to pay all amounts owed under this Agreement through the effective date of the termination.